We always receive inquiries and the first question we experience is, how much will it cost for a certain number of days of Safari? Senior Consultant,

 - Engage a Tour Operator:- ” The best way to get the most out of your safari is by engaging a tour operator.
 They are more knowledgeable and experienced to advise you and plan your holidays accordingly.”
 John from Cheetah Safaris and Karanja Njiiri from Features Africa reiterated.
 As ground handlers, they are in a better position to offer you options that you feel meet your preferences.
 They can even customize and tailor-make your safari.
 This is the most crucial part of your planning.
 The best way is to offer them your budget and wait for their advice, most budgets are slightly above your own, which in most cases applies to be the best.
 In this instance, if your budget is between USD 3000 and USD 4000, inquire and share your budget as USD 3000 so that in case the budget increases, you will have a soft landing.

 - Choose an affordable destination:- Most parks, reserves, conservation, and protected areas have their own different rates on entry, concession, as well as accommodations.
 Once your ground handler or the Tour Operator advises you, you will know the best affordable safari destinations to choose from.
 Kenya is known to be an affordable destination but still offers incredible high-end safari adventures.
+California boudoir pictures can make an exquisite wedding gift for husband on wedding anniversary.
 Tanzania, Botswana, and Namibia are categorized as the most expensive destinations.
 But that does not mean there are no budget experiences.
 You can do a self-drive excursion with camping and other budget options available in the safari destinations.

 - Scale Down Your Safari:– Instead of taking a flying safari, if you can manage a road transfer, it’s the best option.
 Road transfers are considered to be friendly, refreshing, and interactive.
 You get to enjoy more of the sceneries, interaction with people, and the environment from the different places you will traverse across.
 Flying safaris are suitable for exclusive and luxury safaris, or aged senior citizens who have medical problems, or for guests who are on a short stay and would love to visit a destination for a short time and maximize their short holiday.